 Interpreting oral intralipid clearance test

 An orally administered intralipid is absorbed by the intestinal epithelial cells and carried in lipoprotein particles in the bloodstream, where it is liberated and used by peripheral organs.
-Changes in LPL activity, peripheral-tissue triglyceride uptake, and oxidation will affect the dynamics of serum triglyceride levels.
+Changes in lipoprotein lipase activity, peripheral-tissue triglyceride uptake and oxidation will affect the dynamics of serum triglyceride levels.
 For example, brown and beige adipocytes avidly oxidize fatty acids for heat production.
 Cold exposure significantly increases brown and beige adipocyte activity, accelerating plasma clearance of triglycerides15.
 The oral intralipid tolerance clearance test was crucial for evaluating the effects of cold exposure on triglyceride metabolism, as demonstrated in the paper15.

 Evaluation of compounds targeting adipose tissue lipolysis

 Activation of lipolysis is conveyed by the sympathetic nervous system, endocrine factors, and various metabolites.
 Many compounds have been put into development by pharmaceutical companies to promote adipose tissue lipolysis16,17.
 Assessing their efficacy in pre-clinical animal models such as mice is critical for facilitating the development process.
-Here we use a β3- adrenergic receptor agonist, CL 316,243, as an example to illustrate how we can assess how a mouse responds to the compound and whether there are any differences in its sensitivity to the compound in different metabolic states.
-As seen in the exemplary results, repeated use of CL 316,243 caused increased tolerance in the mice.
+Here we use a β3- adrenergic receptor agonist, CL 316,243, as an example to illustrate how we can assess how a mouse responds to the compound and whether the mouse displays different levels of sensitivity to the compound in different metabolic states.
+As seen in the exemplary results, repeated use of CL 316,243 caused a desensitization to the treatment in the mice.
 We used CL 316,243 to illustrate how we could assess a mouse’s response to acute treatment; more importantly, this concept and design can be easily applied to other molecules targeting adipose tissue lipid metabolism.

 Limitations

 A few selected lipid species offer limited information about lipid metabolism in mice.
 Due to the small amount of serum available from tail bleeding, this protocol measures only total cholesterol and does not distinguish HDL-C and LDL-C, as those assays require significant amounts of blood.
-Because mice are unique in the way they lack the CETP, cholesterol is a good approximation, and more HDL-C in mice does not indicate a healthy lipid profile, so the additional information obtained by distinguishing the cholesterol in different lipoprotein particles is limited.
+Because mice are unique in the way they lack the CETP, total cholesterol is a good approximation, and more HDL-C in mice does not indicate a healthy lipid profile, so the additional information obtained by distinguishing the cholesterol in different lipoprotein particles is limited.

 Serum lipid levels, including triglyceride levels, are usually a net effect of absorption and excursion by many organs acting in a very dynamic way.
 Interpreting the results usually requires an experimental setup with only one variable.
-As shown in the exemplary result, no specific conclusion regarding the lipid absorption or excursion can be made between C57BL6J and C57BL6/NJ substrains of C57BL6 mice.
+As shown in the exemplary result, no specific conclusion regarding the lipid absorption or excursion can be made between C57BL/6J and C57BL/6N substrains of C57BL/6 mice.
 However, in the cited cold exposure study15, prior knowledge and sometimes assumptions can be used to exclude contributions from other variables, and authors were able to pin down to a specific tissue and discovered that brown adipose tissue contributed to the enhanced triglyceride clearance.

 Lastly, metabolism is a dynamic process.
 The change of one metabolite in a lipid metabolic pathway provides only a snapshot of the overall state.
 To understand the flow, a more sophisticated flux study using isotope-tracing techniques is required.